How to recover files when "Chkdsk is not available for FAT/NTFS RAW drives"?

 Any thoughts on how to get the disk working again, or recover the existing data?
 As it stands I cannot even copy files to C:\ to try and recover them.

-We would like to recommend a free data recovery software - Data Recovery Wizard Free Edition to recover data when such problem occurs.
+We would like to recommend a data recovery software - Data Recovery Wizard to fix raw file system error and recover data when such problem occurs.
 EaseUS data recovery software will in most cases handle such a situation pretty well.
-It solves all data loss problems - recover files emptied from Recycle Bin, or lost due to software crash, formatted or damaged hard drive, virus attack, lost partition and other unknown reasons under Windows 2000 / XP / 2003 / Vista / 2008 / 7/8/8.1.
+It solves all data loss problems - recover files emptied from Recycle Bin, or lost due to software crash, formatted or damaged hard drive, virus attack, lost partition and other unknown reasons under Windows.

 How to recover data when chkdsk is not available?

 Step 1.
 Launch EaseUS Data Recovery Wizard and select the file types you want to recover.
 Then click "Next" button to move to the next step.